© Crown copyright 2018

 Implications and actions for individuals and businesses

-Registered European Lawyer status – which allows EEA lawyers to practise permanently in the UK under their existing title - will cease on the exit date.
-From exit day, EEA lawyers will be treated in the same way as other lawyers qualified in any other third country jurisdiction.
+Registered European Lawyer status – which allows EEA and Swiss lawyers to practise permanently in the UK under their existing title - will cease on the exit date.
+From exit day, EEA and Swiss lawyers will be treated in the same way as other lawyers qualified in any other third country jurisdiction.

 Existing Registered European Lawyers will need to consider whether they intend to provide regulated (‘reserved’ in England and Wales) legal activities.
 If so, they will need to take steps to transfer into the profession of the relevant UK jurisdiction (England/Wales or Northern Ireland) to continue providing those services and should contact their UK regulator for advice.

-Employers of Registered European Lawyers and other EEA lawyers should contact their regulator for advice.
+Employers of Registered European Lawyers and other EEA and Swiss lawyers should contact their regulator for advice.

 Provision of Services Regulations